Forcepoint Security Manager **Featured Article**

 "Could not be launched"

 If user groups are added as administrators in the Manager, even if the group has all of the roles dedicated to Super Administrator, the user will always show as "Multiple Combined".
 This is intended behavior.
-As such, a user may show as "Multiple Combined" though will have the Super Administrator access as expected.
-To assign Super Administrator, the user will need to be added directly instead of by group.
+As such, a user may show as "Multiple Combined" even though they have the Super Administrator access set.
+To assign a Super Administrator, the user will need to be added directly instead of by group.

-This error is specific to Triton Manager itself can be logged into, and other modules (if in use) do not retrieve an error, but the Email module retrieves the error:
+This error is specific to when the Triton Manager itself can be logged into, and other modules (if in use) do not retrieve an error, but the Email module retrieves the error: "Could not be launched"

 Why do I get an error when registering my license within the Email Security Manager?

 This error is common for new deployments where the Email Security license still needs to be registered.

 "TRITON AP-WEB could not be launched" error displayed after restoring a policy database